turingschool-examples/hang-in-there-boilerplate/README.md

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to your GitHub.
-Consider also providing LinkedIn link) Part of the application was prebuilt by Turing and the rest I completed.
+Consider also providing LinkedIn link) Part of the application was prebuilt by Turing, datasets were created along with the HTML and CSS structure.<br>
+The functionality of the page was created by myself, as well as the CSS styling for the un-motivational posters.

 ### Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)